GiacoCorsiglia/ace-physics/README.md

 This [repository](https://github.com/GiacoCorsiglia/ace-physics) holds all the source code powering the ACE Physics website.

-This README document describes some of the technology underlying ACE Physics and includes instructions for how to work on the ACE Physics code.
+This README document describes some of the technology underlying ACE Physics and includes instructions for working on the ACE Physics code.

 ## Quick Reminders